igerstel/hopskipdriver/README.md

 Future ideas and drawbacks:
 Location Boxing:
-* In some cases this could be fixed by using the lat/lng coordinates and checking for existing records within, say, 0.0001 (~40 feet).
+* In some cases this could be fixed by using the lat/lng coordinates and checking for existing records within, say, 0.0001 (~40 feet or 0.0068 miles).
 * However, existing barriers (up a cliff, other side of aqueduct, etc) could greatly affect routes even if the distance between places is technically small.

 Time Bucketing: